binmatter/polydodger-over-9000-game-binary/README.md

 This repository is used to automate the deployment process to www.binmatter.com.

 ## License
 &copy; Binmatter.
-All rights reserved.
+All rights reserved. \
-Game reproduction is permitted giving Binmatter credit.
+Reproduction of the game on third-party sites is permitted by giving credit to Binmatter.
+Please contact the team if you want to use it in any way (form in the the official site), we would love to know about it :)